-It is by virtue of our perception only, that things appear to be, and not to be, to live and die.
-In fundamental reality there is only everything existent, no movement.
+It is by our perception only that things appear to be, and not to be, to live and die.
+In fundamental reality, there is merely everything existent in a single moment, no movement.

-Movement only becomes apparent when consciousness decides to fix itself in what we can reality.
-It’s really a dimension of reality called physical reality and it is our playground.
+Movement only becomes apparent when consciousness decides to fix itself in what we call reality.
+It’s a dimension of reality called physical reality, and it is our playground.

-It is accurate to say the the point of creation is our point of focus, otherwise know in scientific terms as the Singularity.
+It is accurate to say the point of creation is our point of focus, otherwise known in astronomical terms, as the Singularity.

-The Singularity is the point which all things we experience rise from, and eventually fall back into.
+The Singularity is the point from which all things we experience arise, and eventually, fall back into.
 I believe it is where consciousness itself dwells in a state of readiness.

 What you see in the above simulation is a black hole/white hole pattern of the universe.
-When we try to define the singularity, the center of the torus, we find we can not.
+When we try to define the singularity, the centre of the torus, we find we can not.

 What is created passes through its cycle and then falls back into nothing, available again to become whatever it wants.

 It is impossible to define the singularity in ultimate terms.
-Nassim Haramein has found that the center of the torus is infinitely dense, or in other words it contains the entire universe.
+Nassim Haramein has found that the centre of the torus is infinitely dense, or in other words, it contains the entire universe.

 Fundamental reality has an infinite number of answers or possibilities, it has any number of possible outcomes.
 When the future comes about it does so now and is directly related to how we focus our minds.

 The future does not exist until we create it.
 We are the factor, the parameter that decides the outcome whether our conscious waking mind realises it or not.